tzi/tropiq.js/README.md

 How to use a jTropiq plugin ?
 --------

-You like using the jQuery plugins ? mee too !
+You like to use a jQuery plugin ? mee too !
-If it is a jTropiq plugin you can use it either with jQuery (~32kB) or jTropiq (~0.5kB).
+If it is a jTropiq plugin you can use it either with jQuery (~32kB) or with jTropiq (~0.5kB).
+It is as simple if you use jQuery or not, so don't be afraid of jTropiq plugins.

 ### With jTropiq
 ```html